skypilot-org/skypilot/docs/source/getting-started/quickstart.rst

 Stop/terminate a cluster
 =========================

-When you are done, stop the cluster with:
+When you are done, stop the cluster with :code:`sky stop`:

 .. code-block:: console

   $ sky stop mycluster

-To terminate a cluster instead, run:
+To terminate a cluster instead, run :code:`sky down`:

 .. code-block:: console